 The mission of the network is to provide an independent view of community affairs and public policy discussion.
-Its immediate goal is gavel-to-gavel, live coverage of how a bill becomes law, broadcasting legislative committee meetings and Senate and Assembly floor sessions.
-Future plans include coverage of activities in the executive branch and the State Supreme Court.
+Its immediate goal is gavel-to-gavel, live coverage of how a bill becomes law, broadcasting legislative committee meetings, and Senate and Assembly floor sessions.
+It also includes coverage of activities in the executive branch and the state Supreme Court.